emilshkhlyv/metu-ceng-hws/CENG315 - Algorithms - 2020 Fall/THE2/README.md

 https://www.toptal.com/developers/sorting-algorithms/quick-sort-3-way

-IMPORTANT: In your implementations, always choose the rightmost element as pivot.
+**IMPORTANT**: In your implementations, always choose the rightmost element as pivot.

+Constraints:
-Constraints: Array sizes are less than 10^5 for both algorithms (and > 0)
+- Array sizes are less than 10^5 for both algorithms (and > 0)